Scotland vs Ireland: Five Six Nations talking points ahead of Saturday's Test

 Scotland face Ireland at Murrayfield on Saturday at 2.15pm

-Scotland entertain Ireland at Murrayfield on Saturday in the second round of this year's Six Nations.
+Scotland entertain Ireland at Murrayfield on Saturday (kick-off 2.15pm) in the second round of this year's Six Nations.

 The Scots enter this game on top of the table thanks to a 33-20 bonus point victory over Italy last weekend while the Irish will have been licking their wounds after a brutal 32-20 defeat to England in Dublin.